TRT Global - 'Big setback': US aid halt disrupts global nutrition plans, disease trials

 The impact was immediate.
 Clinics lost resources, outreach workers were sidelined, and communities were left to fend for themselves.

-"The sudden freeze on USAID funding has been met with a mixture of frustration, bewilderment, and, of course, huge anxiety around the world," Peter Taylor, Director of the Institute of Development Studies, University of Sussex, told TRT World.
+"The sudden freeze on USAID funding has been met with a mixture of frustration, bewilderment, and, of course, huge anxiety around the world," Peter Taylor, Director of International Development Studies at Sussex University, told TRT World.

 "The US has been by far the largest international aid donor.
 A sudden stop order on US-funded activities has had an immediate negative impact on critical humanitarian and development work.
 It's affecting the most vulnerable — children, those with disabilities, people with health challenges."